 There have been rumors recently that LG's G Watch might be the focus of Google I/O's Android Wear discussion, with the nascent device possibly being handed out to attendees.
 Whether Moto's watch, the Moto 360, would make an appearance has remained unclear.
 Until today though, those were the only two Android Wear devices even rumored for I/O cameos.

 Cnet has reported, however, that Samsung will (according to sources) be throwing its hat into the Android Wear ring at I/O as well, debuting an Android Wear smartwatch of its own.
+Cnet's sources only divulged that the manufacturer may show off a watch at I/O, one of two models apparently being developed (one with Samsung's own chips and one with Qualcomm processors).
 Read More

 A few days ago, we posted a rumor we felt pretty confident in that would see "who" added to Google's "when" and "where" options for reminders.
 We now have another rumor, from a source familiar with the matter, which is also related to Google Now's ever-expanding functionality.

 : No matter the confidence level, there's always a chance product updates, features, and some or all details will be changed or cancelled altogether.
 As with all rumors, nothing is 100% until it's officially announced.

 We do not have possession of any APKs or unreleased devices, so please don't ask for them.